warunatrivet/uwazi_test/Name-Connections.md

 **Connect properties in two different templates**

 Uwazi uses a relationship field in templates.
-This has some clear advantages like The allowed targeted entities can be used to ensure only connections to one type of template can be made
+This means the targeted entities can be used to ensure only connections to one type of template can be made
 * For example: We have a type “country” and we want to add that property to another type- a person.
 By specifying the select list “Country”, your users will only be able to use country for this field.
 * A relationship type can be defined as well now.